moorepants/eme171/content/pages/instructor-guide.rst

   over the upcoming week's activities.
 This should be arranged during the first meeting of the quarter.
-- If you want to meet with Jason other than the instructor meeting, check his `work calendar`_ for an open weekday slot and send me a request via email.
+- If you want to meet with Jason other than the instructor meeting, check his `work calendar`_ for an open weekday slot and send me a request via email with a proposed time.
 - Jason primarily uses the Linux operating system and strives to use open source and free tools for most of his work.
-He prefers not to have to deal with any Microsoft Office Suite or other proprietary file types.
+He prefers not to have to deal with any Microsoft Office Suite file types, in particular.
 Please avoid these and choose LibreOffice for Google equivalents so that we can easily collaborate and share.
 - You can checkout a copy of the textbook from the MAE office for loan for the quarter.